SofiaCrobeddu/AR_project/README.md

 ## REPOSITORIES

 - **AR part**: it contains the Augmented Reality version of the game, with the introduction of Vuforia.
-  - `Ass.
-1.ipynb`: contains the analysis about the first assignament of ***ECG Signal Processing and Analysis***.
-Focus on the acquisition of the ECG signal, calculation of some basic characteristics (mean, variance, energy, signal-to-noise ratio), filtering, R-peaks detection through Thresholding technique, RR intervals, Heart rate and Heart rate variability calculation.
-  - `CROBEDDU_SOFIA_NOEMI_Assignment1.pdf`: contains the report with the interpretation and the explanations of the results of the first assignment.
+  - **Scenes**: this repository contains the scene of the AR version of the game (*SampleScene.unity*).
+  - `Sofia_Noemi_Crobeddu_BIOMETRICS_AR.sln`: it is the principal file that is opened inside Unity3D and the core of the game itself.
+  - `Images target project.pdf`: contains the Vuforia images used in the game.
 - **noAR part**: it contains the standard version of the game, without Augmented Reality packages.
-  -
+  - - **Scenes**: this repository contains the scene of the AR version of the game (*SampleScene.unity*).
+  - `Sofia_Noemi_Crobeddu_BIOMETRICS_noAR.sln`: it is the principal file that is opened inside Unity3D and the core of the game itself.
+  - `Images target project.pdf`: contains the Vuforia images used in the game.

+### Note: in this GitHub reporitory, there are just some of the files necessary to run the two versions of the game.
+Due to memory limitations of GitHub, it was not possible to load all the files.
+If interested, contact the email written above.
+Thanks!